Planning a solo trip to Cali, Colombia? Here’s everything you need to know for your visit:

 - Torre Mudéjar (Moor Tower) is an excellent example of Mudéjar Art and architecture.
 It’s part of the Immaculate Cathedral which flanks a sunny square.

 - As Cali is almost 500 years old, architecture is its main draw during the daytime.
-There are too many distinctive churches to list here, but some of the highlights includes the gothic La Ermita Church – its stark white facade matches that of Ortiz Bridge a block away.
+Highlight: the gothic La Ermita Church – its stark white facade matches that of Ortiz Bridge a block away.

-- Iglesia de la Merced is a stunning Spanish colonial church, and is the oldest in Cali.
+- Iglesia de la Merced is a stunning Spanish colonial church, (the oldest in Cali).

 INTERESTING WALKS